brainstormforce/custom-fonts/readme.txt

 You can directly select the font from the customizer under typography section.

-This plugin is compatible with the [Astra](https://wpastra.com/) theme only.
+This plugin is compatible with the [Astra](https://wpastra.com/) Theme, Beaver Builder Theme, Beaver Builder Plugin and Elementor.

 == Installation ==